What is an Operating Department Practitioner (ODP)?

 What happens after the programme?

-It is a requirement of NHSGGC that newly qualified ODPs undertake the Flying Start programme within the first 12 months of practice.
-Click here for more about Flying Start.
+It is a requirement of NHSGGC that newly qualified ODPs undertake the Flying Start programme.
+This requires completion within the first 12 months of practice.
+For information of the Flying Start programme please visit Flying Start.

 Click here to return to Practice Education’s homepage.